Ole Buttermilk Sky: Awards and honors

-"Ole Buttermilk Sky" was nominated for an "Oscar" as the Academy Award for Best Original Song at the 19th Academy Awards ceremonies / show at the Shrine Auditorium in Los Angeles, California in March 1947.
+"Ole Buttermilk Sky" was nominated for an Academy Award for Best Original Song at the 19th Academy Awards, which took place at the Shrine Auditorium in Los Angeles, California in March 1947.
+The Oscar that year went to On the Atchison, Topeka and the Santa Fe from The Harvey Girls, with music by Harry Warren and lyrics by Johnny Mercer.